glynfinck/graph-editor-react/README.md

 # Graph Editor Documentation

-This documents how to perform different actions on the `Graph()` Python class used for developing our algorithms.
+This documents explains how to use the [Graph Editor]() web application.

 ## Table of Contents